Rust: Generics Considered Colorful

 This seems fine so far.

-Now, let’s suppose we have an collection of MyTraits
+Now, let’s suppose we have an collection of MyTraits, like this:

 // Previous code not shown.